hubmapconsortium/py-hubmap-inventory/README.md

-# py-hubmap-inventory
-Python package that creates an inventory for HuBMAP datasets.

-The inventory is composed of three files

-* a TSV with all file level features
-* a JSON file with basic metadata information and file manifest
-* a compressed JSON file

-## Before you continue...
-Read this

-* this package needs access to the file system.
-* protected and public published datasets can be processed on `HIVE` by the `hive` user
-* public published datasets can be processed on `Bridges2` by any user (data is public)
-* there is a bottleneck associated with the maximum number of files that can be processed at once.
-The magic number is `ncores = 25`.
-## About the JSON file
-The JSON file is a dictionary style structure with dataset and file level information.
-The keys of this dictionary are

-* `data_type` - CODEX, AF, etc.
-* `directory` - directory path on Hive
-* `doi_url` - the DOI URL, if any
-* `frequencies` - frequencies of file extensions in this dataset.
-Useful for building histograms
-* `hubmap_id` - dataset HuBMAP ID
-* `is_protected` - True if protected, False otherwise
-* `manifest` - a dictionary with file level statistics for each file in this dataset
-* `number_of_files`
-* `pretty_size` - an easy to read string representing the size of the data directory
-* `size` - size in bytes of the data directory
-* `status` - Published, etc.
-* `uuid` - dataset UUID

-The `manifest` key in the dictionary above is a list of dictionaries as well.
-Each dictionary has file level information about a file in the dataset.
-The list as a long as there are files in the dataset.
-The keys of each dictionary in the list are

-* `download_url` - Globus direct download URL.
-Does not apply for protected datasets.
-* `extension`
-* `filename`
-* `filetype` - image, sequence or other
-* `fullpath`
-* `md5` - checksum
-* `mime-type`
-* `modification_time`
-* `sha256` - checksum
-* `size` - size in bytes
+# HuBMAP Inventory Python Package

+This Python package, `py-hubmap-inventory`, is designed to generate an inventory for HuBMAP datasets.
+The inventory consists of three files:

+1. A TSV file containing all file-level features.
+2. A JSON file with basic metadata information and a file manifest.
+3. A compressed JSON file.

+## Prerequisites

+Before using this package, please note the following:

+- The package requires access to the file system.
+- Both protected and public published datasets can be processed on `HIVE` by the `hive` user.
+- Public published datasets can be processed on `Bridges2` by any user who is part of the project, as the data is public.
+- There is a processing limit associated with the maximum number of files that can be processed at once.
+The optimal number of cores for processing is `25`.

+## JSON File Structure

+The JSON file is structured as a dictionary with dataset and file-level information.
+The keys of this dictionary include:

+- `data_type`: The type of data (e.g., CODEX, AF, etc.).
+- `directory`: The directory path on Hive.
+- `doi_url`: The DOI URL, if applicable.
+- `frequencies`: The frequencies of file extensions in this dataset.
+This is useful for building histograms.
+- `hubmap_id`: The dataset's HuBMAP ID.
+- `is_protected`: A boolean value indicating whether the dataset is protected.
+- `manifest`: A dictionary containing file-level statistics for each file in this dataset.
+- `number_of_files`: The total number of files in the dataset.
+- `pretty_size`: A human-readable string representing the size of the data directory.
+- `size`: The size of the data directory in bytes.
+- `status`: The status of the dataset (e.g., Published, etc.).
+- `uuid`: The dataset's UUID.

+The `manifest` key in the dictionary is a list of dictionaries, each containing file-level information about a file in the dataset.
+The keys of each dictionary in the list include:

+- `download_url`: The Globus direct download URL.
+This does not apply for protected datasets.
+- `extension`: The file extension.
+- `filename`: The name of the file.
+- `filetype`: The type of file (e.g., image, sequence, or other).
+- `fullpath`: The full path to the file.
+- `md5`: The file's MD5 checksum.
+- `mime-type`: The file's MIME type.
+- `modification_time`: The file's last modification time.
+- `sha256`: The file's SHA256 checksum.
+- `size`: The size of the file in bytes.

 ## Examples

-See `examples` folder for Jupyter Notebooks and simple scripts.
+Please refer to the `examples` folder for Jupyter Notebooks and simple scripts demonstrating how to use this package.

 ---

-Copyright © 2020-2023 HuBMAP.
+Copyright © 2020-2024 HuBMAP.